-Mahesh currently lives in Silicon Valley part of California with his wife and son, and visits India frequently to work with his team in Chennai.
+Mahesh currently lives in the Silicon Valley part of California with his wife and son and visits India frequently to work with his team in Chennai.

 MK: To answer this question, let me take you to the beginning of our journey.

 Back when I was teaching data analytics in a B-School, I used to consult with several clients for their advanced analytics needs.
 During this time, I found that there were a lot of players in BI reporting, but there was a need for analytics which was at its nascent stages, and there was a severe shortage of talent.
 I started Tiger Analytics with a focus on advanced analytics – solving complex business problems using data science.
 We haven’t looked back since!